2025 Contact Center Trends - Compliance_Convoso Blog_v2

 • Caller ID types: What type of caller IDs does the system use?

-“As you move into the future, with things coming at you from different angles every day, the need for expertise is more prevalent than ever before,” says Eric Troutman.
+“As you move into the future, with things coming at you from different angles every day, the need for expertise is more prevalent than ever before,” says Troutman.

 That means having the best tools in place to support compliance, even beyond your dialer software.
 A recent LeadsCon panel recommended implementing TrustedForm from ActiveProspect as a great way to support compliance—and, in case you need to, prove that you’ve obtained customer consent.

 Enlisting expertise also means obtaining top legal counsel.
-Getting attorneys on your side who can not only advise on legal issues but aid in audits and risk assessments is essential for supporting compliance, in 2024 and beyond.
+Getting attorneys on your side who can not only advise on legal issues but aid in audits and risk assessments is essential for supporting compliance, in 2025 and beyond.

 DISCLAIMER: The information on this page and related links is provided for general education purposes only and is not legal advice.
 Convoso does not guarantee the accuracy or appropriateness of this information to your situation.
 You are solely responsible for using Convoso’s services in a legally compliant way and should consult your legal counsel for compliance advice.
 Any quotes are solely the views of the quoted person and do not necessarily reflect the views or opinions of Convoso.